Ronald Coase Institute

 Research datasets

-Measures of the regulatory costs of doing business across 155 countries, assembled by the World Bank.
+Measures of business regulations and their enforcement across 189 economies, assembled by the World Bank Group.
 Example: entry costs, as measured by average time spent and official money price for all procedures required to start a new business legally.

 ORGANIZATIONS